RhetTbull/osxphotos/README.md

   modify this behavior.

 Options:
-  --db <Photos database path>     Specify Photos database path.
+  --db PHOTOS_LIBRARY_PATH        Specify Photos database path.
 Path to Photos
                                   library/database can be specified using either
                                   --db or directly as PHOTOS_LIBRARY positional
                                   argument.
 If neither --db or PHOTOS_LIBRARY